Are you planning to create a subscription box business?

 Step 3: Creating Your Subscription Box Service

 Now that all the basic steps are taken care of, it’s time to start creating your subscription box.
 For that on your WordPress dashboard go to WooCommerce » Products » Add New.
+Here you can add any kind of products like diaper, groceries, etc.

 Next, you can add the price of the product, sale price, tax and subscription settings.